-The portion of contributions used for administrative costs and overhead is limited to no more than 10 percent of the contributions received.
+The portion of contributions used for administrative costs and overhead should be limited.
 Administrative costs generally include salaries and benefits for agency administration, finance/accounting, procurement, building maintenance, etc. as well as travel and office supplies/equipment.

 Administrative costs do not include the staff and time related to direct service provision and activities that directly benefit people, support physical improvements, or direct program costs.